Mangōnui

 Mangōnui is a settlement on the west side of Mangōnui Harbour in Northland, New Zealand. runs through it.
-It is the easternmost of the Taipa-Mangonui string of settlements, separated from Coopers Beach to the northwest by Mill Bay Road.
+It is the easternmost of the Taipa–Mangōnui string of settlements, separated from Coopers Beach to the northwest by Mill Bay Road.

 Etymology

 The name Mangōnui means 'great shark' and is taken from a mythical guardian taniwha that had the form of a shark and which accompanied a migratory canoe into the harbour.
 The name was frequently spelt 'Mongonui' before the 1880s, although attempts were made to correct the spelling.
 The name became officially Mangōnui in 2020.